 Aside from just fueling your body with water to stay hydrated, drinking plenty of fluids keeps your throat and passages lubricated, according to Be Well coach Amanda Carney.

-Alex Caspero, Head Nutritionist at HUM Nutrition adds that hot drinks are a must, too: "Hot liquids, like tea, relieve nasal congestion and can soothe the inflamed tissue that lines your nose and throat.
+Alex Caspero, head nutritionist at Hum Nutrition, adds that hot drinks are a must, too: "Hot liquids, like tea, relieve nasal congestion and can soothe the inflamed tissue that lines your nose and throat.
 If you're feeling queasy, grate in some fresh ginger to help calm an upset stomach."
 Inhaling the steam from the drink also stimulates your cilia (the little hair-like structures in your nose and trachea) to sweep germs out.

 Try Some ACV

 In addition to relieving bloating, boosting energy, and clearing acne, apple cider vinegar also helps get rid of sore throats.
 Germs hate acid, so taking a swig of this potent liquid will help ward them off.
 Take it from us: Recently, Byrdie's editorial director, Faith, and I were feeling sick, so we took a sip of ACV and instantly felt the throat-soothing effects.
 Can't stomach the taste?
 Try diluting a tablespoon or two in a glass of water, or dress your salad with it.
+Or you can forego it in liquid form altogether and try an ACV supplement.